+During difficult times such as now, It is important to take time for self care and reflection.
 Traditional Chinese Medicine offers a whole-body approach to health and wellness.
 In TCM, our physical health and our emotional health are interwoven.
-We often see a correlation between how a person is feeling physically and how they are feeling emotionally.
+We often see a correlation between how a person is feeling emotionally and how they are feeling physically.
 When we work with our patients, we work with to find balance with both our physical health and our emotional health.

 In Traditional Chinese Medicine, every main organ has an emotion that is associated with it.
 Each organ’s emotion often correlates with the physical symptoms of that organ.

 LUNG: Grief and sadness is associated with the Lung.
 Deep sadness and grief can harm the function of the Lung.
 When the Lungs are weak it is important to take care of ourselves.
 When we are experiencing grief and sadness, it is also important to care for our lungs.
 Covering up, wearing clothing to protect us from getting sick, eating comforting foods that nourish our body, breathwork and deep breathing all help to protect our Lung energy.
 It is also important to feel and express grief as a way of healing and keeping our lungs in good health!